quarto-dev/quarto-web/docs/computations/_running-code.md

 There are currently two engines supported for running computations:

--   [Jupyter](https://jupyter.org/), for running code from Python, Julia, and many other languages.
+-   [Jupyter](https://jupyter.org/), for running code from Python and many other languages.

 -   [Knitr](https://yihui.org/knitr/), for running code from R.